Deep-MI/FastSurfer/FastSurferCNN/README.md

 This directory contains all information needed to run inference with the readily trained FastSurferCNN or train it from scratch.
 FastSurferCNN is capable of whole brain segmentation into 95 classes in under 1 minute, mimicking FreeSurfer's anatomical segmentation and cortical parcellation (DKTatlas).
 The network architecture incorporates local and global competition via competitive dense blocks and competitive skip pathways, as well as multi-slice information aggregation that specifically tailor network performance towards accurate segmentation of both cortical and sub-cortical structures.
 ![](/images/FastSurfer_v5.png)

-The network was trained with conformed images (UCHAR, 256x256x256, 1 mm voxels and standard slice orientation).
-These specifications are checked in the eval.py script and the image is automatically conformed if it does not comply.
+The network was trained with conformed images (UCHAR, 256x256x256, 1-0.7 mm voxels and standard slice orientation).
+These specifications are checked in the run_prediction.py script and the image is automatically conformed if it does not comply.

 # 1. Inference

 The *FastSurferCNN* directory contains all the source code and modules needed to run the scripts.
 A list of python libraries used within the code can be found in __requirements.txt__.
-The main script is called __eval.py__ within which certain options can be selected and set via the command line:
+The main script is called __run_prediction.py__ within which certain options can be selected and set via the command line:

 #### General
 * --in_dir: Path to the input volume directory (e.g /your/path/to/ADNI/fs60) or